Nickguitar/YAPS/README.md

 ## Cons
 * Connection isn't encrypted (yet) (nc does not support SSL)
-* Not fully interactive (although you can spawn an interactive shell with `!stabilize`)
+* Not fully interactive (although you can spawn an interactive shell with `!interactive`)
   * CTRL+C breaks it; can't use arrows to navigate (unless you use `rlwrap nc -lp <ip> <port>`)

 ## Usage